sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - ``# sphinx_gallery_line_numbers`` (:ref:`adding_line_numbers`)
 - ``# sphinx_gallery_thumbnail_number`` (:ref:`choosing_thumbnail`)

+See also :ref:`removing_config_comments` to hide these comments from the rendered examples.

 Some options can be set during the build execution step, e.g. using a Makefile: